 Fitness experts say that the best way to get into shape faster is to focus on building muscle, and saving money is similar.
 Muscle is more efficient and the more muscle tone you have, the better your body runs.
 Once you have even a few hundred dollars saved, you can put that financial muscle to work for you.
 There are many ways you can invest your hard earned money.

 Share Certificates, or CDs work like a time-capsule.
 Your money is secured for a certain length of time and earn a rate of return.
 The longer you leave your money in the share certificate, the higher interest rate you’ll receive which in turn, means more money for your savings.
 Sounds great, right?
-Achieve your savings goal with a share certificate.
+Achieve your savings goal with a share certificate savings account.

-A Money Market Account is an option that allows you to earn a higher rate on your savings account.
+A Money Market Account is an option that allows you to earn a higher rate on your savings account, similar to our high yield checking accounts.
 They often come with higher interest rates than regular savings accounts, offer flexibility to withdraw funds in case of emergency and are insured by the NCUA.

 There are several types of Individual Retirement Accounts or IRAs to help build the health of your savings.
 When you open an IRA account, you can make regular contributions to secure your investment.
 Depending on your employment status, IRAs can have different tax liabilities.
 Choosing the IRA that’s best for you, whether it’s a Traditional IRA or Roth IRA, it’s important to help build your financial wealth for the future.

 If you are willing to give up immediate access to this money for a few months - or years, depending on the path you take, you could get a higher return on your investment.
 As your savings builds, you keep earning interest on the money in the account.
 That means that you could also earn interest on the interest paid to you, which helps your savings grow even faster.

 Reap the Rewards